levist7/levist7/README.md

 * [App](costofmyconstructionproject.herokuapp.com)

-*Note: Other data science projects are in full-time development.
+*Note: Some other data science projects are in full-time development.
 They will be avaliable on Github by the end of October '22 as a part of a data science certification by Jedha.*

-## Past coding projects (one day that might be available on Github)
+## Past coding projects (closed source)
 ➜ Python tool on spectrum compatible record selection and modification with cycle-and-shift algorithm
 > Domains: algorithm development, automation, optimization, large data sets, signal processing
 * [Manuscript on its development](https://tel.archives-ouvertes.fr/tel-01809010)